cryy-bit/avatargroup/README.md

 ## Issues, suggestions and feature requests
 [[link to GitHub issues]](https://github.com/cryy-bit/avatargroup/issues)

+## Known issues
+- Percentage sizing causes a lot of issues.
+For now it is better to use Pixel sizes to adjust your avatar size.

 ## Development and contribution
 1. Install NPM package dependencies by using: `npm install`.
 If you use NPM v7.x.x, which can be checked by executing `npm -v`, execute: `npm install --legacy-peer-deps`.
 2. Run `npm start` to watch for code changes.
 On every change: